Electrical Engineering (EEE)

 Considerations for those who might be interested in this major

 Electrical engineering is a technically demanding and highly rewarding major.
 It involves a significant amount of time solving problem sets, doing programming and performing laboratory work.
-It is a good major for someone who enjoys solving challenging yet important problems, who did well in science and math courses in high school, and who is interested in technology.
+It is a good major for someone who enjoys solving challenging yet important problems, who did well in science and math during the fall semester plebe year, and who is interested in technology.
 It is a rich, rewarding discipline that opens up a world of opportunity.